 “I wouldn’t say I like the Ring Central’s price.
 The price is enormous when used in a smaller company, and it is not much change in a large company.
 There should be some discounts for more licenses.” – Review from G2

-3. Nextiva: The best alternative for teams that use Microsoft products
+3. Nextiva: Best alternative for teams that use Microsoft products

 Pros